phlogisticfugu/squirt/README.md

 squirt
 ======

-Simple and performant/lightweight PHP dependency injection.
+Simple and lightweight PHP dependency injection.

 It is inspired by the ServiceBuilder in [Guzzle](https://github.com/guzzle/guzzle3), but simplifies and improves upon that.
 The ServiceBuilder was also removed in Guzzle 4.